What is Meditation

 It is, as Eckhart describes, the 'Ground of the Soul'—the silent, pre-conceptual mirror in which all that exists is reflected, the source from which even our cosmological constants emerge.

-In summary, consciousness is not a 'thing'—not an object we can dissect or measure.
+In summary, consciousness at it's core is not a 'thing'—not an object we can dissect or measure.
 It is a higher dimensional stage on which all things appear and interact, the backdrop against which reality unfolds.
 In its essence, consciousness is primordial, preceding and transcending all things that arise within it.

 ATMAN: A SPACE-TIME COPY OF A HIGHER-DIMENSIONAL BRAHMAN

 In India, since ancient times the individual human soul has been called Atman.
 The universal 'soul' or consciousness was termed Brahman.
 In this context it would give meaning to view Atman as a brain derived simulacra of the pan-consciousness existing prior to brains as focal lenses.
-Pan consciousness reflects as closer to ding an sich another dimension where such terms from time and space does not give any meaning.
+Pan-consciousness reflects as closer to ding an sich a foreign dimension where terms from time and space does not give any meaning.
 In this context, I envision Atma-consciousness as a space-time mirror-copy of a visitor from another dimension, completely foreign to four-dimensional stage.
 Individual human 'made' consciousness can be compared to a soap bubble, whose thin and ultra-transient membrane reflects the sky.

 Atman in Brahman - Brahman in Atman